NickvisionApps/libnick/docs/events.md

     - Moves an Event object.

 ### Defining Events In Your Classes
-libaura events are designed to easily integrate within your classes to easily notify consumers of changes in state of an object.
+libnick events are designed to easily integrate within your classes to easily notify consumers of changes in state of an object.

 Let's take a look at [ConfigurationBase](/include/configurationbase.h) and how it defines and uses events.